Have you ever had to clean burnt on sauce in a pyrex dish? This happens to me all the time. Especially when I make lasagna or any other baked pasta.

 I posted this question on The Happy Housewife’s Facebook Page and we received some helpful advice and suggestions from our readers sharing how they clean burnt on sauce in a pyrex dish.

-Keep reading below for tips on how to make your pyrex dish clean again!
+Keep reading below for reader submitted tips on how to make your pyrex dish clean again!

 Reader Question: “Help I have a new Pyrex baking dish I burnt BBQ sauce in it…What can I use to clean it?
 It’s been soaking in continuously hot water with Dawn Power Clean.
 Any suggestions, thanks!”